What are you looking for?

 It's critical that people performing tasks and activities get involved with internal audits.
 The closer you can get to the "doing", the better.
 It's the people at the coalface who feel the brunt of inefficient ways of operating, and provided the audits are conducted in the spirit of helping get problems fixed rather than blaming individuals for things that go wrong, people will likely relish the chance to provide input.

-Getting everyone involved with identifying areas for improvement and creating solutions is an excellent way to increase employee ownership of their role in the QMS and creates a positive environment that encourages people to remain with an organization long term.
+Getting everyone involved with identifying areas for improvement and creating solutions is an excellent way to increase staff ownership of their role in the QMS and creates a positive environment that benefits employees and encourages them to remain with an organization long term.

 Training internal auditors in problem-solving techniques and encouraging them to apply them during audits will result in a deeper insight into the real or root causes of non-conformances.
 Solutions that address root causes will be more effective and sustainable.